-26 Table A5 shows results from different instrumental variable specifications.
+30 Table A6 shows results from different instrumental variable specifications.
 Column (1) presents the OLS estimate, column (2) includes only the average X characteristics of competitors, column (3) includes only spatial characteristics, and column (4) includes both sets of IVs.
 Columns (5)-(9) contain different subsets of the most powerful IVs, as indicated in the Table footer.
-The price coefficient is smallest in the OLS regression, at 0.57, and increases in magnitude to roughly 1-1.5 for the IV the different specifications.
+The price coefficient is smallest in the OLS regression, at 0.79, and increases in magnitude to roughly 1.5-3.9 for the IV the different specifications.
 This downward bias in the OLS estimate of the price elasticity is consistent with the standard simultaneous equations bias in supply and demand systems.
 The IV specifications vary substantially in strength, with the strongest being the parsimonious single-IV specifications using RCMA and density in columns (5) and (6).
-Despite this variation, the price coefficients remain very similar across IV models.
+Still, the price coefficients remain relatively stable across IV models.
 Since using multiple IVs increases the amount of information used for identification - although at the cost of first-stage power - our preferred specification in (9) uses the subset of four jointly strongest instruments.
 These are the favela share, slope, RCMA, and age.